 There are creative options too.
 Think about a development of tiny house foundations that can be rented.
 An individual can purchase a base model tiny home that they can live in.
 Then, move it if the opportunity arises and rent the foundation to the next upward thinking individual.
 Maybe one day there may be a collection of tiny home developments across the country with slips that can be rented for a period of time.
 Someone may live in one place for a few years, then a job opportunity opens up in another city and they could bring their home with them and rent another slip all ready to go.

 NIMBY or Not in my backyard.

 Some communities think that people do not want a community of tiny homes in their area.
 However, the tide seems to be changing with the creative architecture and styles of tiny homes construction.
-I spoke to one planning department official, and he just didn’t see, living in 150-200 sq.ft was any long term idea they would consider.
+I spoke to one planning department official, and he just didn’t see, living in 250-400 sq.ft was any long term idea they would consider.
 But that’s just it….it’s not for you!
 But it may be for someone else.
-I propose that if we continue to see well designed tiny homes, we will find more people tiny homes acceptable.
+I propose that if we continue to see well designed tiny home, more people will find tiny home living acceptable.

 Let’s get started.

 What we need are examples.
 Examples of what a tiny house community or single home looks like in their county or city.
 Is it a small development of affordable housing options?
 Or is it a single ADU?
 Maybe you go big and create a large facility with slips, houses , a community building and other amenities?
 Do you have some land, or want to build a tiny home?
 I encourage you to start asking your government offices their process to allow you a new idea.
 This first domino fell, the IRC 2018 Appendix Q Tiny Houses.
 Routt County adopted the IRC update which went into effect Jan.
 2018.
 Building departments need the Appendix Q adopted in your community first, then discuss the options in your planning departments and environmental health departments and continue to ask, “What do we need to do the change the rules?”
 We live in a democracy, we can change the rules.